Venus in Furs (song): Norman Dolph acetate and Factory rehearsal

-The 2012 deluxe six-CD boxed set, celebrating the album's 45th anniversary features, as Disc 4, the original version of the album, cut to acetate on April 26, 1966, known as the "Norman Dolph acetate".
-This features a version with more of Cale's viola in the arrangement.
-Additionally, on the same disc, there is a "fun version" recorded on January 3, 1966, during rehearsals at Warhol's Factory.
+In 2012 a six-CD boxed set was issued, celebrating the album's 45th anniversary.
+It includes the original version of the album, known as the "Norman Dolph acetate" dating from April 26 1966, and a version recorded on January 3, 1966 during rehearsals at Warhol's Factory.

 Legacy

 "Venus in Furs" is widely considered one of the band's greatest songs.
 In 2012, Paste ranked the song number nine on their list of the 20 greatest Velvet Underground songs, and in 2021, The Guardian placed the song at number three on their list of the 30 greatest Velvet Underground songs.